F4 (band): 2007–2009: Waiting for You and name change to JVKV

-On April 29, 2007, Meteor Garden producer Angie Chai announced that the group would no longer be known as F4.
-The change in name stemmed from copyright-related issues.
-Japanese publisher Shueisha, who owns the copyright to Hana Yori Dango allowed the group to use F4 as its band name in 2001.
-However, as Japan had filmed and aired its own live action versions of the popular manga, with its own cast of four, the publisher felt that there may be confusion over the name in different countries.
-Due to this conflict, the group was renamed JVKV using the first initials of each of the group's members.
-According to the producer, the members are listed in the new name by the order of their birth dates from oldest to youngest, thus Vanness Wu's name appears before Vic Chou's.
+On April 29, 2007, Meteor Garden producer Angie Chai announced that the group would no longer be known as F4, due to copyright issues.
+Japanese publisher Shueisha, who owns the copyright to Hana Yori Dango, allowed the group to use F4 as its band name in 2001.
+However, as Japan had filmed and aired its own live action version of the manga, the Taiwanese group was renamed to avoid confusion over the name in different countries,.
+They were renamed JVKV, a name stemming from the initials of each member, by the order of their birth dates from oldest to youngest.
+However, the name JVKV has never gained recognition, nor has it replaced F4 in popular usage.

-Despite rumours of disbanding, JVKV released their third album, Waiting For You, on December 28, 2007.
-Their third album still bore the name F4, not JVKV.
-F4 were the first foreign artists to hold 7 consecutive concerts in Japan, which attracted around 80,000 people.
-The individual members of the group developed solo careers in both acting and music.
-Three of them appeared in Wish To See You Again, starring Chou and Chu, while Wu made a few guest appearances in a few episodes.
+Three F4 members appeared in the 2008 drama Wish To See You Again, starring Chou and Chu, while Wu made guest appearances in a few episodes.
 Due to scheduling conflicts, Yan did not star in the series; his part was played by Kingone Wang.
-Yan filmed a series in Taiwan alongside Wu Chun of Fahrenheit and Show Lo, called Hot Shot otherwise known as 篮球火 which was released in the Summer 2008.

-2013–2020: Jiangsu TV reunions
+Despite rumors of disbanding, JVKV released their third album, Waiting For You, on December 28, 2007.
+Their third album still bore the name F4, instead of JVKV.
+In 2008, F4 held a tour in Japan, making them the first foreign artists to host seven consecutive concerts in the country, which attracted around 80,000 people.

+In 2009, F4 announced that they were disbanding.

+2010–present: Solo careers and reunions

+In the immediate aftermath of the announcement, all four of the F4 members pursued solo careers in music, film, and television.

-F4 had performed twice together after their announcement of disbanding in 2009.
-In January 2013, the group was confirmed to perform at Jiangsu TV's Spring Festival in China along with Harlem Yu.
+In January 2013, the group was confirmed to perform at Jiangsu TV's Spring Festival Gala in China along with Harlem Yu.
 The performance was taped in Beijing on January 30, 2013, and was aired on February 10, 2013.
 During the show, they hinted that they were going to have a concert tour in China, which did not come to fruition.
-On October 30, 2020, at Jiangsu TV’s ‘1001 Night Festival’ concert, Vanness Wu appeared live on stage, while his bandmates’ pre-recorded performances were projected via holograms, allowing them to share the stage with him during the broadcast.
+On 30 October 2020, at Jiangsu TV’s "1001 Night Festival" concert, Wu appeared live on stage, while his bandmates’ pre-recorded performances were projected onto the stage via holograms.

-2025–present: Reunion

-On June 4, 2025, it was reported that F4 had reached an agreement to reunite for a concert tour to celebrate the 25th anniversary of their debut, which would take place in 2026.
-On July 12, 2025, the group reunited as a guest artist at Mayday concert in Taipei, Taiwan.
+On 12 July 2025, F4 reunited for a surprise performance at the Mayday concert 5525 Back to That Day Tour in Taipei, Taiwan.
+In December 2025, three F4 members, Yan, Chou, and Wu, launched a reunion concert tour.
+Due to a contract disagreement with F4's management label B'in Music, Chu was not invited to participate (the only of the four singers to be excluded).
+The tour began in Shanghai, and Ashin of Mayday served as the music producer and chief planner of the tour.

+On June 27, 2026, F4 held their F Forever 1st World Tour concert at the Philippine Arena in Manila.